Scroll To Top

 Julian Hill MP

-Julian Hill is determined to always be a strong voice for the people of Bruce and make a significant contribution in the Australian parliament.
+Julian Hill is determined to be a strong voice everyone in the Bruce electorate.

 About Julian Hill